Notre Dame Rebuild Receives Generous Donations From François-Henri Pinault & Other French Billionaires

 Arnault, like Pinault, is a businessman specializing in luxury goods.
 His LVMH group boasts brands such as Louis Vuitton, Christian Dior, and champagne label Moët & Chandon.

 Estimates to rebuild Notre Dame suggest a staggering cost, according to CCN.
-The damage includes the loss of two-thirds of its ceiling, the demolished spire, and harm to one of the famed stained glass windows.
-In addition, extensive stone-work will be necessary, as extreme heat can weaken stone and turn it into dust.
+The damage includes the loss of two-thirds of its ceiling, a demolished spire, and harm to one of the famed stained glass windows.
+In addition, extensive stonework will be necessary, as extreme heat can weaken stone and turn it into dust.

 The contributions are especially important because Notre Dame faces a huge loss of tourist revenue.
 Though the cathedral itself was free to enter, it cost around $10 to enter the tower and $8 to enter the crypt.

 It is for that reason that though the two billionaires have pledged a joint 300 million euros, there are still calls for more donations.
 Paris Mayor Anne Hidalgo proposed an international donor conference to coordinate various donations from other wealthy philanthropists.
-In addition, French charity Fondation du Patrimoine is seeking contributions, and the French Heritage Society, based in the US, has launched a restoration fund.
+In addition, French charity Fondation du Patrimoine is seeking contributions, and the French Heritage Society, based in the U.S., has launched a restoration fund.